rust-lang/rust/src/doc/rustc-dev-guide/src/mir/dataflow.md

 ### Transfer Functions and Effects

-The dataflow framework in `rustc` allows each statement inside a basic block as well as the terminator to define its own transfer function.
+The dataflow framework in `rustc` allows each statement (and terminator) inside a basic block define its own transfer function.
 For brevity, these individual transfer functions are known as "effects".
 Each effect is applied successively in dataflow order, and together they define the transfer function for the entire basic block.
 It's also possible to define an effect for particular outgoing edges of some terminators (e.g.
 [`apply_call_return_effect`] for the `success` edge of a `Call` terminator).
-Collectively, these are known as per-edge effects.
+Collectively, these are referred to as "per-edge effects".

 The only meaningful difference (besides the "apply" prefix) between the methods of the `GenKillAnalysis` trait and the `Analysis` trait is that an `Analysis`